cmu-rss-lab/rosdiscover-evaluation/README.rst

 .. code::

-  $ gunzip containers/evaluation.tgz | docker load
+  $ docker load < containers/evaluation.tgz

 Or build it from scratch: